KhanMukhtar/Titanic-model/README.md

 # Titanic-model
-People who survived the ship shrinkage
+Prediction on People who survived the ship shrinkage.